reown-com/appkit/.github/pull_request_template.md

 Please include a brief summary of the change.

-# Showcase

-If there is a UI change include the screenshots with before and after state.
-If new feature is being introduced, include the link to demo recording.

 ## Type of change

 - [ ] Chore (non-breaking change that addresses non-functional tasks, maintenance, or code quality improvements)